 I was only different; his words didn't make me better than they were.”

-People who are insulting Chimamanda by saying that she needs to achieve what Hillary has achieved before she can speak about Hillary’s biography need to understand that we are not raising a woman up by pulling another woman down!
+People who are insulting Chimamanda by saying that she needs to achieve what Hillary has achieved before she can speak about Hillary’s biography need to understand that in feminism, we are not raising a woman up by pulling another woman down!